LiquidGalaxyLAB/FPVT/README.md

 The future work that can be done to further develop the project includes:
 - Integrating the app with IP security camera by inputting the IP of the camera in the RTSP media server docker container
 - Accommodating more cameras and automating the annotation of parking spaces, as it was done manually due to time constraints.
 - Additional functionalities for the app:
-	- Implement Google sign-in in mobile application
 	- Have the backend server up and run it using Google Kubernetes Engine/Cloud run The application was tested by uploading the Docker Image to Google cloud console and running it using cloud run with PORT 5000, memory 2gb, 2 CPUs.